 Layered bangs are beloved because they aren’t a one-size-fits-all style.
-In fact, they can be customized to work with your hairstyle, face shape, and maintenance level to enhance your look in the best way possible.
+You can customize them to work with your hairstyle, face shape, and maintenance level to enhance your look in the best way possible.

-Bangs can be tapered and cut at an angle to feed into long layers or conceal harsh lines on certain face shapes.
-They can be stacked to pad thin hair types or make thick hair more manageable.
+Bangs can be tapered and cut at an angle to feed into long layers or conceal harsh lines on specific face shapes.
+You can stack them to pad thin hair types or make thick hair more manageable.

 Fun Ways to Try Layered Bangs

 Below are 30 different styles for every hair type to help you find the perfect inspiration you’ve been looking for.

 Layered bobs are suitable for everyone, it just depends on how you wear them.
 A side part structures this look as layers moves seamlessly from the bangs into the rest of the hair.
 The longest part of this cut should be at the front points of the hair so they frame the chin.

 Whether straight or wavy, medium-length hair looks great with long side bangs.
 A slight opening on one side of the forehead beautifully frames the eyes as the length of the cut highlights the shape of the jawline.

 These bangs have a lot of depth and texture.
 Layers are a key feature of this hairstyle, so adding them to the bangs makes perfect sense.
 To create this look, hair should grow outwards from an off-center point on one side of the forehead.

 Sleek styles are fine, but this multi-layered, choppy hairstyle is interesting and fun.
 To create this look, bangs should start far back on the head and be cut in a textured, tousled manner that doesn’t feel precise.

 Blunt-cut bangs enhance full cheeks, while soft, wispy layers open up your look by revealing the forehead underneath.
 We love the way these bangs work with the soft layers on this shoulder-length style, but this fringe can work on hair both short and long.